filamentgroup/jqm-mail/README.md

+:warning: This project is archived and the repository is no longer maintained.

 jQM Mail
 =======================

-**NOTE** This repository has been retired.
-It will remain available for reference.

 Experimenting with a mobile-first, responsive app layout using jQuery Mobile components.